abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- Scheduled Apex: ```System.schedule('Job Title' , scheduledDateTime, new ScheduledJob() );```
   	- Future Methods: call the future method between startTest and stopTest

-- View completed apex jobs under Apex Jobs in Setup
+- View all ongoing and completed apex jobs under Apex Jobs in Setup
 - View all jobs that are scheduled to run under Scheduled Jobs in Setup

  </details>